Skip to content

 Renewal is processed by DVLA

 Once your renewal is accepted, DVLA extends your right to the registration mark.
 You do not need to assign the registration mark to a vehicle to renew it.
-The DVLA then issues a renewed V750 or V778, giving you another 10 years to use the registration mark.
+The DVLA then issues a renewed V750 or V778, giving you another 10 years.
 Any previous versions of the certificate are no longer valid.

 4